 A shorter walk that takes in some of the Cerne Valley Trail – this circular walk is a lovely way to spend a day.
 If you get off to an early start from Dorchester, work your way up through Charminster following the river and then on to Godmanstone.

 On the way back there is the perfect pub stop – the Sun Inn.
 Built on land once owned by Henry VIII who gave it to the Earl of Ilchester, the surrounding farmlands are still owned by the Ilchester Estates.
+Much of the land here is bordered with estate fencing.
 The Sun Inn is a 17th Century pub, which doubled as the blacksmiths at various times in the past.
-Tip – carvery on a Sunday – ideal after your walk ;0)
+Tip – the carvery here on a Sunday is ideal after your walk.

 More info on this walk – https://www.dorsetforyou.com/media/96358/Cerne-Valley-Leaflet/pdf/CerneValleyLeaflet_1.pdf